-The opportunity to interview Ed Johnson, a renowned molecular biologist, appeared almost by chance last year on the occasion of a family get together.
+The opportunity to interview Ed Johnson, a renowned molecular biologist, appeared almost by chance on the occasion of a family get together.
 To my delight, thanks to an invitation from my brother, John, Ed was there with his wife Becky.
-Ed and my brother go back over forty years.
+Ed and John go back over forty years to their Pomona College days.
 Both are passionate fly fishermen, and the friendship between fly fishermen is something like a family link.
-Ed I knew had been Nobel Laureate, Paul Greengard’s, first graduate student at Yale and had participated in research integral to Greengard’s prize.
-After receiving his Ph.D. at Yale, Johnson pursued postdoctoral studies at Rockefeller University.
-Currently he is at Eastern Virginia Medical School where he teaches and runs a research laboratory.

 Richard Whittaker: Maybe you could describe briefly your position and a general description of the work you do.

 Ed Johnson: I'm a molecular biologist and do experiments toward basic molecular understanding of cancer and AIDs.
 A lot of people don’t know that these two are related, but they are very much related because they both take over the cell’s DNA replication machinery.
 The way viruses optimize themselves is very similar to the way that cancer cells evolve to survive in the hostile human environments, basically.
 I like to think of myself as having quite a passion for what I do.

 RW: What do you think the hesitation is when you say that you “like to think of yourself” as having a passion?